Past Shows: Seriously Entertaining

 MAY 2018: NO MAN’S LAND

-House of SpeakEasy returns with another Seriously Entertaining lineup of writers performing on stage at Joe’s Pub at The Public Theater.
+Seriously Entertaining’s May lineup defined the undefinable with “No Man’s Land” at Joe’s Pub.
 Journalist Lauren Hilgers examines the life of Patriot Number One as he discovers that exile can follow you anywhere.
 Historian Caroline Weber explores the women who made Proust Proust, novelist Meg Wolitzer lights a fuse under feminism and refuses to take cover, and New York Times opinion writer Kashana Cauley tells us exactly what she thinks.

 View photos from the show.